Hey everyone! Today we’re going to talk about the importance of the Cerrado, and by extent, baru trees.

-However, for the last 25 years, around 40% of the overall vegetation has been deforested for growing soy, sorghum, maize and other industrial crops, and another 40% deforested by the cattle and charcoal industry.
+However, for the last 25 years, around 40% of the overall vegetation has been deforested for industrial crops, mainly soybeans.
+Another 40% were deforested by the cattle and charcoal industry.

 Remember the 90s?
-Did you ever wonder how come nobody talks about saving the Amazon as much anymore?
-The Cerrado is the answer.
-Considering that the deforesting of an exuberant biome such as the Amazon brought a lot of international bad rap to Brazil, the change of direction by the industry for a lesser known, more discrete biome was only natural.
+Did you ever wonder how come nobody talks about saving the rainforest as much anymore?
+The deforesting of an exuberant biome such as the Amazon brought a lot of international bad rap to Brazil.
+This caused the inevitable trickling of such a large industry to the neighbouring, more discrete Cerrado.

-It is also the direct result of decades of Brazilian government policies intimately associated with the industrial agriculture lobby machine, providing every sort of incentive to what now is the country’s main grain belt.
+The Cerrado deforestation is the direct result of decades of Brazilian government policies.
+Since the 1990’s, this deforestation has been intimately associated with the industrial agriculture lobby machine.
+Over time, every sort of incentive was provided to “develop” what now is the country’s main grain belt for export commodities.

-The next post in this series will address the people living in the Cerrado, and their role in the extracting of baru and preservation of the environment.
+The next post in this series will address the people living in the Cerrado, and their vulnerability to the hostile Brazilian agribusiness environment.
 See you then!

 Herrero, T. “Teríamos evitado o desmatamento da Amazônia se tivéssemos olhado para o Cerrado”.
 Revista Época, July 30, 2015.
 São Paulo, SP, Brazil.